Objection to Lenacre Hall Farm planning application (18/00413/AS)

 Parish litter picks – help clean up our community

-After a successful first litter pick in Sandyhurst Lane at Easter, litter picks have taken place in and around Boughton Aluph on 6 May, 15 July, 9 September and monthly thereafter.
-A big thank you to everyone who has taken part.
+After a successful first parish litter pick in Sandyhurst Lane at Easter last year, litter picks are now taking place monthly in and around Boughton Aluph.
+A big thank you to volunteer Ann who leads the litter picks and everyone who has taken part.
 If you would like to join a future litter pick or organise one in your area, please email the Parish Clerk.

-UPDATE: Litter picks will now take place in Boughton Aluph every second Saturday of the month between 11.00am and noon.
+UPDATE: Litter picks take place in Boughton Aluph every second Saturday of the month between 11.00am and noon.
 Everyone is welcome.
 Equipment and protective clothing will be provided.
-Meet outside The Flying Horse at 11.00am.
+Meet outside The Flying Horse.

 New Parish Council Chairman elected